 From the Jump interface of the representative console, click Refresh or enter a search phrase to see the Jump Clients available to you.

 From the left pane, select the queue for which you want to view pinned Jump Clients.
-Jump Clients are grouped according to who can access them – only the representative who created them, a particular team, or all representatives.

 If a queue contains Jump Client groups, an arrow will appear to the left of the queue name.
 Click the arrow to show or hide the groups.

 In addition to browsing for Jump Clients, you can search based on multiple fields.
 Enter a string in the search field and then press Enter.
 To change the fields you are searching, click on the magnifying glass and check or uncheck any of the available fields.
 Searchable fields include comments, console user, group, name, private IP, public IP, queue, and status.

 To view additional statistics about a Jump Client host computer, select the Jump Client.
 Available statistics will appear in the right pane.

 To start a session, double-click the Jump Client or select the Jump Client and click the Jump button from:

 - the right-click menu of the Jump Client